How To Tame Frizzy Hair Overnight: 5 Natural Frizzy Hair Fixes

 Coconut oil …ah, the holy grail of any successful beauty routine.
 Not only is it affordable, easy to find, and effective, but coconut oil prevents hair protein loss.
 To further examine this concept, let’s take a look at the science behind coconut oil.
 Coconut oil is predominantly made out of Lauric Acid, a medium-chain of fatty acids.
 Why is this important?
 These fatty acids in coconut oil provide the ability to be absorbed into the hair strands, making them less susceptible to damage.
 Not only this, coconut oil will allow your hair to be softer and smoother, ultimately reducing frizz.

 To use, rub a palm-full of coconut oil in your hair from root to tip, making sure hair is saturated.
 Tie hair in a high bun and let sit overnight.
-Wash with all-natural shampoo and conditioner in the morning.
+Wash with natural shampoo and conditioner in the morning.
 Style your hair as you normally would, and you are good to go!
 This overnight hair mask should be used once a week.
 Keep in mind that a mask such as this will have the best results after a few weeks.

 2. Cold Water Showers